 And that’s always the goal of AV1: Helping children return to their everyday life and community.
 For those living on the outskirts of society, be it children with a lot of absences, the elderly or people with disabilities, technology can be so much more than a fancy thing, it can be a bridge back to the community.

 Want to learn more about how we use technology to improve people’s everyday lives and what we do to support local communities?
-Visit our Responsibility page.
+Visit our Sustainability page.